WDI-203/A--Fullstack-ToDo/Fullstack-ToDo.md

 		- priority
 	- Add a button that says "Create ToDo" and have it call handleCreateToDo onClick.
 	- Add a programmatic redirect to "/" using react-router-dom in the Create ToDo button onClick handler.

-### 3.5) Refactor /all for Mongo
-- _Approach_: Now that we are able to create new toDo's in our database, we can switch the /todos/all route to use mongo instead of the mockdata.

-#### Server-Side
-- Switch the /todos/all route to find all toDo's in the mongo database and send those in the response instead of mocktodos.
-- _Optional_: Add some todo's to the database so we can see a list of todo's client-side.
-- If you implemented the above properly, you should be able to fill in the toDo Form fields, create a new toDo and be redirect to the Home Page.

 ### 4) Mark ToDo Complete
 - _Approach_: We will add functionality to the toDo card so that a user can mark a toDo as complete.